Do you belong to Other Backward Classes (OBC)? What is the OBC reservation eligibility?

 Due to the recommendations of the Mandal Commission, the Central Government issued an Office Memorandum to reserve 27% posts in central government services.
 The order was challenged by Indra Sawhney (Indra Sawhney and Others Vs Government of India) in Supreme Court (1992).

 The constitutional bench of the apex court upheld the decision to reserve 27% reservation for OBC’s in Central Government service.
-But in the verdict, Honorable Supreme Court cleared that the creamy layer among OBC’s should be excluded from reservation.
+But in the verdict, Honorable Supreme Court cleared that the creamy layer among OBC’s should be excluded from the reservation.

 Central Government constituted a commission chaired by Justice Ram Nandan Prasad to identify the creamy layer among OBC’s.
 The commission recommendations were as such approved by the Central Government.